-Ocean City's best New Year's Eve Parties to ring in 2018
+Ocean City's best New Year's Eve Parties to ring in 2019

 Ocean City’s best New Year’s Eve parties

 The best reason to spend New Year’s Eve in Ocean City is that there are so many good reasons to spend New Year’s Eve in Ocean City.
 That is, you can pick the extent and the type of party in which you want to participate (if you want to participate in a party at all) which means you can both decide which are Ocean City’s best New Year’s Eve parties and which of them you would like to attend.
-We have a guide to hotel packages that include everything from all night blowouts to an intimate evening.
 You can even stay at one hotel and go to a party in another.
 If you want to explore the region’s various ball drop parties, you can use the town as a staging ground.
 Alternatively, you can attend one of the parties at a local bar or club (below are some of our favorites):

-Party ’til 4am with the areas best bands and live DJ’s!
-Balloon drop and complimentary champagne toast at midnight!
+Party ’til 4 a.m. with the area’s best bands and live DJs.
+The balloon drop and complimentary champagne toast is at midnight!

-The Clarion Resort Fontainebleau Hotel welcomes you to indulge in their award-winning, oceanfront restaurant, Horizons.
-Situated on the terrace level of the hotel, Horizons boasts stunning views of the beach and the ocean.
-Serving breakfast, lunch and dinner, Horizons offers a wide-range of dining options for your vacation in Ocean City, Maryland.
+There’s also a three-course dinner that includes a salad, one appetizer of choice and one entree of choice.
+Reservations are required for dinner.

-New Years Eve Bash
+New Year’s Eve on Fager’s Island

-Celebrate the New Year at the hottest rooftop restaurant in Ocean City.
-Sip creative cocktails, dine on fresh seafood and take in the views of the ocean,…
+The New Year’s Eve celebration on the Fager’s bar and deck includes party favors and a champagne toast at midnight.
+Dress for the evening is fashionable attire.
+Only ticket-holders will be admitted after 7 p.m.

-Note: This article was originally published on Dec.
-4, 2017, and has been updated for the 18-19 season.
+There will additionally be a three-course dinner in the fine dining room.
+Reservations are required for dinner.